riboseinc/jekyll-theme-open-project/README.md

 # hero unit respectively.
 Gradients can be supplied.
 $header-background: $primary-dark-color !default;
 $hero-background: $primary-dark-color !default;

+# This is for the big big hero unit on home page.
+$superhero-background: $primary-dark-color !default;

 # Below customize colors for different sections of the site.
 $hub-software--primary-color: lightsalmon !default;